RepoBug-UX/BAF_AI/README.md

 - Local document storage and management
 - Support for various legal document types

+## PIN AI Agents

+### This Agent allows you to design and deploy AI agents to the Base Sepolia blockchain using natural language.
+The Creator Agent uses OpenAI's GPT models to design agents based on your description and deploys them as on-chain components.

 ## Features
 - Multi-threaded agent execution
 - Natural language processing